 |Washburn Harvest Series WG7S Acoustic Guitar||3||$$|

 How much a beginner acoustic guitar should cost

-You shouldn’t spend more than a couple hundred dollars on a beginner guitar. $300 and under is a good price point that features good quality guitars.
+You shouldn’t spend more than a couple hundred dollars on a beginner guitar.
+The $300 to $500 price range features some of the best quality beginner acoustic guitars.
 You don’t want to go much under $150 though.

 Why You don’t want to learn on a cheap guitar

 Learning to play on a cheap guitar is frustrating.
 You end up fighting to keep the instrument in tune, struggling to make a decent sound only to give up feeling defeated.